Russia warns Syrian Kurdish YPG must pull back or face Turkish army

 Overnight, Turkey’s defence ministry said that the United States had told Ankara the YPG had completed its withdrawal from the area of Turkey’s military offensive.

-There was no need to initiate another operation outside the current area of operation at this stage, the ministry said, effectively ending its military offensive that began two weeks ago, drawing widespread criticism.
+There was no need to initiate another operation outside the current area of operation at this stage, the ministry said, effectively ending a military offensive that began two weeks ago and drew global criticism.

+While Tuesday’s deal in Sochi addresses Turkey’s call for the YPG to be pushed back from the border, it also means Ankara will have to deepen its security coordination with Damascus after years of hostility between Erdogan and Assad.

+Foreign Minister Mevlut Cavusoglu said on Wednesday that Turkey has no direct contact with Assad’s government, but “there could be contact at the intelligence level, this is natural”.

 Writing by Dominic Evans; Editing by Gareth Jones